peterjurkovic/pjTextToSpeech/README.md

 ## Usage without directive

 The module don't require `tts` directive.
-The other usage is injecting `TTSAudio` object e.g inside you controller and calling API directly.
+The other usage is injecting `TTSAudio` object e.g inside your controller and calling API directly.

  ```
  app.controller('YourController',